hbc/NGS_Data_Analysis_Course/sessionVI/lessons/04_prioritization-gemini.md

 ### Query genotype information

-Genotype information for each variant is stored in GEMINI using a slightly different format and so the syntax for accessing it also altered.
-Some of the most commonly used fields for genotype information are listed below:
+Genotype information for each variant is also stored in GEMINI.
+Some of the most commonly used fields for genotype information are listed below, but a full list can be found [here](http://gemini.readthedocs.org/en/latest/content/database_schema.html?highlight=database%20schema#genotype-information).

 * Sample genotypes for the variant: `gts`, `gt_types`
 * Depth of aligned sequence for that variant: `gt_depths`